lexeme78557/lexeme78557.github.io/_posts/2023-05-01-adversarial-attacks.md

 i-FGSM, also known as Basic Iterative Method (BIM), is an extension of FGSM as its title would suggest.
 The method is iterative as it performs FGSM multiple times
 This is the equation used as mentioned in the 2017 paper
 ![ifgsm_eq](https://raw.githubusercontent.com/drinkingtea2223/drinkingtea2223.github.io/87ea49a63eb80cb3d8ee313b955b7f0669d1ced0/assets/pngs/ifgsm_eq.png)

+The number of iterations that we perform is not static.
+Instead we apply a heuristic min(ε + 4, 1.25)

+## Algorithm 3 --- L.L.Class

+LLC, least-likely class, is introduced in the 2017 as iterative least-likely class method with equation

+As the name would suggest, the goal of this method is to shift our original image towards an unlikely target class.
+The idea behind this method is to allow for classifications of "meaningful interest" as for larger models trained on larger datasets, we do not really want one type of cat to be misclassified as another breed of cat.
+The aim is to allow for classifications that are clearly outrageous

 ## Conclusions to Drawn